SophieU/SophieU/source/about/index.md

-AppVeyor:Cloud service for building,testing and deploying Windows apps Cloud 66 Skycap:Skycap is a container native CI/CD tool CircleCI:Automatically build,test,and deploy Your project in minutes
+AppVeyor:Cloud service for building,testing and deploying Windows apps Cloud 66 Skycap:Skycap is a container native CI/CD tool CircleCI:Automatically build,test,and deploy Your project in minutes Monitoring：Monitor the impact of your code changes,Measure performance,track errors,and analyze your application.
+Airbrake:real time error monitoring and alerts